Elephant and Castle, Southwark

 Notable for its three wind turbines, the Strata skyscraper was completed in 2010 and is the tallest of several residential units to have appeared nearby over the past decade.
 Elsewhere in the area – and stretching into Walworth – a £1.5 billion regeneration programme had been making elephantine progress – but has accelerated recently.

-The most significant new developments are Oakmayne’s Two Fifty One, Lend Lease Corporation’s One The Elephant and Elephant Park and Delancey’s town centre redevelopment.
+The most significant new developments are Oakmayne’s Two Fifty One, Lend Lease Corporation’s Elephant Park and Delancey’s town centre redevelopment, which proposes to “replace the existing, poor quality shopping centre with a new town centre which will future-proof Elephant and Castle for the long term and provide numerous benefits for both the local and borough-wide economy”.
 In addition, Southwark council has opened the Castle leisure centre at St Gabriel Walk, while the Artworks Elephant is a temporary ‘art, work and eat hub’ in repurposed shipping containers on Elephant Road.

 Shakespeare’s Twelfth Night is set in Illyria but some have taken this to be an idealised England, citing as evidence Antonio and Sebastian’s decision to lodge “in the south suburbs, at the Elephant.”